andrewkbank/ApexSplits/README.md

 # ApexSplits

-ApexSplits is a high-precision race analysis tool designed for the **CMU Buggy Raceday**.
+ApexSplits is a high-precision race analysis tool designed for **CMU Buggy Raceday**.
 It allows analysts to capture frame-accurate split times from YouTube videos or local footage and sync them directly to a master Google Spreadsheet.

 ![Apex Logo](/public/apex.svg)